How can a company use my data?

 In normal circumstances you can expect them to stop contacting you by email within 28 days of receiving your notice, and post to stop within two months.

-Stop unwanted direct marketing, use our template letter to create a Section 11 notice.
+Stop unwanted direct marketing, use our template letter to create an Article 21 right to object notice.

 A subject access request allows you to find out what data an organisation has about you and how they use it.